 Time to leg it back to the bus stop.
 Just as I complete the Statham's Quarry Walk loop it starts bucketing down.
 I quickly put on my raincoat, hide the camera in my bag and put on the bags raincoat.
 Didn't get that wet in the end.
 Thank you very much raincoat.
 As it goes, once I reach the bus stop the rain passes.
 Oh well, I did actually enjoy walking in the rain for a while and I found the Statham's Quarry Walk really enjoyable.

 I definitely recommend this walk.
-The path is relatively clear (but don't rely on markers or Google Maps, use the one I created) and not that arduous.
+The path is relatively clear and not that arduous.
 You are also treated to some great scenery.
 The walk is approximately 9km and it took me 3.5 hours to complete.
 Not my PB by a long shot.
 I wasn't walking slow, it's just that I stopped a number of times to take in the views.
 Think I would have spent at least an hour strolling around Statham's Quarry with my camera.

 Be it seeing the city sights, exploring parklands and gardens, urban walks or day-hikes in the city outskirts, the metrotrekker website details walking routes and hiking trails accessible by foot and public transport in metropolitan areas.

 The metrotrekker website provides you with all the details required for metropolitan exploration: